PROJECT PURE HOPE

 Approach

-We will have an open and collaborative approach with a willingness to share legal resources and information with any partner organizations engaged in similar efforts.
-Raza Halim, of Garden Court Chambers is part of the Project Pure Hope steering committee.
-He specializes in refugee law and human rights.
+We will have an open and collaborative approach with a willingness to share legal resources and information with any partner organisations engaged in similar efforts.

 Coordination